Mighty Joe Young (1998 film): Plot

-In 1986, as a child, Jill Young and her primatologist mother, Ruth study mountain gorillas in the mountains of the Rwanda.
-Jill names an infant gorilla "Joe."
-As Andrei Strasser leads a group of poachers to storm the mountains, Ruth's friend & leader of the village, Kweli alerts her to the men as she is putting Jill to bed.
-Ruth heads into the mountains and Jill follows.
-Strasser murders Joe's mother and shoots Ruth.
-Joe bites off Strasser's thumb and index finger on his right hand and Strasser swears revenge.
-As Ruth dies, she has Jill promise to protect Joe from poachers at all costs.
+As a child, Jill Young and her primatologist mother Ruth, study mountain gorillas in the Pangani Mountains in Central Africa.
+Jill befriends an infant gorilla and names him "Joe".
+Andrei Strasser and a group of poachers storm the mountains to capture the gorillas for illegal profit.
+Ruth's friend Kweli alerts her about the men as she is putting Jill to bed.
+Ruth heads into the mountains to protect the gorillas, while Jill follows.
+Strasser kills Joe’s mother and mortally wounds Ruth.
+Joe retaliates by biting off Strasser's trigger finger and thumb, causing Strasser to swear revenge.
+As Ruth dies, she makes Jill promise to protect Joe.